3 Strategies to Get Over the Fear of Being Alone

 2) Evaluate Your Relational Belief System.
 Explore your relationship beliefs and values with the following questions.
 Where did you learn about relationships?
 What does a healthy relationship mean to you?
 What’s your relationship wish list?
 Do you have realistic expectations?

 3) Visualize Yourself in a Healthy Relationship.
-A visualization is a powerful tool for making your dreams become reality!
+Visualization is a powerful tool for making your dreams become reality!
 Imagine being in a healthy, loving relationship where your needs are being met.
 Journaling, collaging, or creating a vision board can help your vision become more concrete.